raydak-labs/configarr/README.md

   - I don't want to fork a project to add custom things to it
 - Maybe an free GUI to sync your stuff
 - Add additional best configuration for different languages/countries like Germany

+## Work TODOs

+- [ ] Optimize types.
+Generated ones work for first step but not very optimal because they do not correctly represent request/response types.